infiniteflight/infiniteflight-docs/developer-reference/live-api/atis.md

 ---
 id: atis
-title: Get Airport ATIS
+title: Get ATIS
-meta: Overview of the Airport ATIS endpoint of the Infinite Flight Live API
+meta: Overview of the ATIS endpoint of the Infinite Flight Live API
-order: 10
+order: 11
 contributor: KaiM
 ---